-You can apply mortgage acceleration (making more than the required monthly payment) to an interest only mortgage to pay down principal and lower your required mortgage payment each month.
-The ability to apply mortgage acceleration to reduce your required payment each month is one of the key differences between an interest only mortgage and fixed rate mortgage or adjustable rate mortgage (ARM).
-Applying mortgage acceleration to a fixed rate mortgage or ARM reduces your principal balance but does not lower your required mortgage payment.
+Overpaying, or accelerating, an interest only mortgage reduces your required mortgage payment.
+The ability to apply mortgage acceleration to reduce your required payment each month is one of the key differences between an interest only mortgage and a fixed rate or adjustable rate mortgage (ARM).
+Applying mortgage acceleration to a fixed rate mortgage or ARM reduces your principal balance and shortens the length of your loan but does not lower your required mortgage payment for the following month.

 The monthly payment for an interest only mortgage is calculated based on your interest rate and the outstanding principal loan balance.
 For a $100,000 mortgage with a 4.000% rate, the required monthly payment is $333 ($100,000 loan balance * 4.000% = $4,000 / 12 months = $333).
 Because you do not pay principal and only interest, your monthly payment does not change during the interest only period of the mortgage.

 If you overpay your mortgage, you reduce your loan balance so the required monthly payment is lower.
 For example, if you added $1,000 to your payment, your new loan balance is $99,000 which means your required payment for the next month is $330 instead of $333 ($99,000 loan balance * 4.000% = $3,960 / 12 months = $330).

 If you continue to overpay your mortgage each month (or even periodically), your required monthly interest only payment continues to decrease.
 This example shows only a small reduction in your required payment but the more you overpay your loan, the greater the reduction.

 There are two main ways to overpay an interest only mortgage.
 The first is to make the same payment every month.
 So if your initial required monthly payment is $500, you pay $550 monthly.
 With this approach the amount you overpay your mortgage by increases every month because your required payment decreases with each overpayment.